auralius/lv-kalman/README.md

 # lv-kalman
 LabVIEW implmentation of Kalman Filter

+Made with LabVIEW 2014